 - Buy order b1 and sell order s1 are created

-- b1 gets filled and s1 is cancelled when not filled
+- b1 gets filled, and s1 is canceled when not filled

 - Sell order s2 is created